The White Panther: Plot

-As described in a review of the film in a film magazine, Irene Falliday (McConnell) is the daughter of the British governor of an Indian province.
-She loses a shawl and finds Yasmini (Scott) wearing it.
-Irene asks Tommy Farrell (Burke), an English officer who is in love with her, to get the shawl back.
+As described in a review of the film in a film magazine, Irene Falliday is the daughter of the British governor of an Indian province.
+She loses a shawl and finds Yasmini wearing it.
+Irene asks Tommy Farrell, an English officer who is in love with her, to get the shawl back.
 Yasmiri falls in love with Tommy Farrell.
-The circumstances of obtaining the shawl shame her in the eyes of her father, Shere Ali (Whitson), the Sirdar of the Afghans, and his subjects.
-They seize Irene, but she is saved by "The White Panther," a mysterious raider of the desert on a white horse, who in reality is Major Bruce Wainwright (Baker).
+The circumstances of obtaining the shawl shame her in the eyes of her father, Shere Ali, the Sirdar of the Afghans, and his subjects.
+They seize Irene, but she is saved by "The White Panther," a mysterious raider of the desert on a white horse, who in reality is Major Bruce Wainwright.
 He has been the champion of all victims of the desert bandits, and fights for Irene at the risk of his life.
 Tommy is killed in a feud and the British cavalry arrive in time to save Bruce and Irene.